laChilly/transfer-assignment/story.md

 “Where did my changes go?”
 David shrugged in the group chat, replying casually, “Didn’t make sense.
 I replaced them with something better.”
 Sebastian felt his blood pressure rise.

+The chaos grew with each passing week.
+Everyone on the team had their own versions of the files.
+Sebastian tried to organize everything on his laptop, but eventually, even he lost track of which file was the latest.
+“final_v2_finished_FINAL!!!.js” clearly wasn’t the final version after all, as he painfully discovered when the app completely crashed after an update.

+One evening, after yet another frustrating argument with David that escalated into all-caps shouting and angry emojis, Sebastian sat helplessly in front of his screen.
+“There has to be a solution,” he muttered, opening his browser and starting a desperate Google search.

+After a few minutes, he stumbled upon a term that kept popping up in forums: Git.

+“What’s that supposed to be?” he wondered but clicked on the first guide out of curiosity.
+“A version control system... hmm.
+Sounds fancy, but do I really need it?”
+The more he read, however, the more he realized: this might just be the answer to his chaos.

+The next day, he decided to give it a try.
+He installed Git and began learning basic commands like git init, git commit, and git branch.
+At first, he felt like a complete beginner, but slowly, he started to grasp the power of Git.
+Suddenly, he could save changes without overwriting everything.
+He could undo mistakes.
+And best of all: he could track everything David did.